anas-sg/vcf_py/README.md

 ...
 ```
 - Ensure that the **names and numbers do not contain any commas**.
 - Column A should contain the names and column B should contain the corresponding numbers.
+- The rest of the columns must be empty
 - The columns must not have headings, i.e. row 1 will be assumed to be the contact for the first person.
 - The CSV file containing the contact information should be in the same folder as `vcf.py`